Bone broth bone broth bone broth… Sick of hearing about it already?

-Things may be blowing up in the media and people touting all sorts of claims, but really, but it’s a very normal part of diets occurring across the globe.
-It is especially present in cultures where they need to utilise as much as they can from their produce and livestock in an effort to have enough to nourish and strengthen the tribe.
+Things may be blowing up in the media and people might be touting all sorts of claims, but really, bone broth is a very normal part of diets across the globe.
+This nourishing elixir is especially present in cultures where they need to utilise as much as they can from their produce and livestock in an effort to have enough food to nourish and strengthen the tribe.

-Not only that, it’s easy to make, nutrient dense, easily absorbable by the body, warming and welcome in the colder months and suitable for all ages.
+Not only that, it’s easy to make, nutrient dense, easily absorbed by the body, warming and welcome in the colder months, and suitable for all ages.

-More specifically, adding medicinals to your soup stock is way old grandmothers medicine in China.
+More specifically, adding medicinals to your soup stock is ancient grandmother’s medicine in China.
 The synergistic effect of combining both food and medicine in Chinese culture has been understood and utilised for a long time.

-What I’m not hearing much about and what can really take your broth to the next level, are some common Chinese medicinal herbs for soup that can really boost the health enhancing qualities of your broth or stock.
+What I’m not hearing much about and what can really take your broth to the next level are some common Chinese medicinal herbs for soup that can really boost the health-enhancing qualities of your broth or stock.

 As you start to utilise food as medicine, you can find recipes to target particular aspects of health.
 Books like Healing with Whole Foods by Paul Pitchford or Nourishing Traditions by Sally Fallon are amazing resources in the field.

 If you shop in areas of high asian population, such as China Town or Victoria St, Richmond in Melbourne, you may start to see some little bags of goodies (aka a bag of herbs ready to pop in your cooking) showing up in the grocery stores and the herbalists, such as these pictured underneath.

 There are some common herbs/foods such as:

-RED / BLACK DATES (Da Zao) These sweet dates are packed full of vitamins and have anti-cancer properties.
-They help ‘build blood’
+- RED / BLACK DATES (Da Zao) These sweet dates are packed full of vitamins and have anti-cancer properties.
+They help ‘build blood’.

-FRESH GINGER (Sheng Jiang) Assists in regulating the immune system, benefits the digestion and warms the body.
+- FRESH GINGER (Sheng Jiang) Assists in regulating the immune system, benefits the digestion and warms the body.

-GUI ZHI (Cinnamon Twig) It helps stabilise the immune system when attacked by a pathogen , it’s great for pain and warms the body.
+- GUI ZHI (Cinnamon Twig) It helps stabilise the immune system when attacked by a pathogen , it’s great for pain and warms the body.

-DANG SHEN (Codonopis) Also known as the ‘poor mans ginseng’ this herb is similar to Huang Qi in that it strengthens the lungs, helps cough, stops diarrhea and ‘tonifies the Qi’
+- DANG SHEN (Codonopis) Also known as the ‘poor man’s ginseng’, this herb is similar to Huang Qi in that it strengthens the lungs, helps cough, stops diarrhea and ‘tonifies the Qi’.

-DANG GUI– (Angelica) This herb ‘builds blood’ and improves the circulation, really beneficial for womb stuff, stops pain, moves your bowels, heals trauma.
+- DANG GUI (Angelica) This herb ‘builds blood’ and improves the circulation – really beneficial for womb stuff, stops pain, moves your bowels, heals trauma.

 There are other herbs you can use also such as Chinese Yam, Ginseng, Lily Bulb, the above are just my personal favourites for their potency, flavour, availability and cost.